 I also believe that structurally, this market has a lot less downside than most Western markets due to its cash nature, and the many catalysts.

-4 key catalysts that make a real estate investment in Playa del Carmen interesting
+There are 4 key catalysts that make a real estate investment in Playa del Carmen interesting:

 The government has made it a key national priority to develop this region.
 I don’t need to elaborate too much on Cancun airport, Latin America’s 4th largest by passenger volume (after Mexico City, Bogota, and Sao Paulo).
 Almost 15 million (mostly tourists) flock through its terminals every year.
 Cancun Airport is even better connected to Europe than Mexico City.